mudaliarpradeep/relmgmt/relmgmt/docs/frontend-technical-specification.md

 - Display resource loading with color coding
 - GREEN: Resource loaded for exactly 4.5 person-days in a week
-- AMBER: Resource loaded for over 4.5 person-days in a week
+- RED: Resource loaded for over 4.5 person-days in a week
-- YELLOW: Resource loaded for less than 4.5 person-days in a week
+- YELLOW (Amber): Resource loaded for less than 4.5 person-days in a week
 - Filtering by time period and resource attributes

+### 9.5 Allocation Grid

+- Weekly grid (Mon–Fri business days) with resources as rows and week-start dates as columns
+- Cell values equal number of business days overlapping allocation range multiplied by allocation factor
+- Used within `AllocationDetailPage` as an at-a-glance planning matrix

 ### 9.3 Resource Utilization Chart